turtleman270/Chess-Leaderboards/README.md

 ## How to use it
 After each match, add the results to the bottom of matches.txt

+If Alice(playig white) beats Bob(playing black) you would add:
+Alice,Bob,white

-If Alice beats Bob you would add:
+If Alice(playig black) beats Bob(playing white) you would add:
-Alice,Bob
+Bob,Alice,black

 If Alice ties Bob you would add:
 Alice,Bob,tie